A vegan diet is based on plants (such as vegetables, grains, nuts and fruits) and foods made from plants.

 - unsweetened soya drinks fortified with vitamin B12

-- yeast extract, such as Marmite, which is fortified with vitamin B12
+- yeast extract, such as Marmite, and nutritional yeast flakes which are fortified with vitamin B12

 Vegan sources of omega-3 fatty acids